rustom/wikigraph/contract.md

 Each team member can be contacted through email ({acc11, amallik2, rustomi2}@illinois.edu), Discord, or by knocking on the door.
 Outside of emergencies or other commitments, we commit to responding to door-knocks within 24 hours.
 3. **Respect**
 We will all respect one another's agency and make sure that all decisions are made unanimously.
 If we are unable to reach a consensus, we will consult a member of the CS 225 staff.
+We are friends going into this project, so we will get along just fine.

 ### Collaboration
 1. **Work Distribution**